sflems/led-board-manager/README.md

 __Be sure to back up any previous configurations before use!!!__
 ### To start the webserver:

-To start the server manually, and from the `nhl-led-scoreboard-webgui` directory, enter:
+To start the server manually, and from the `led-board-manager` directory, enter:
 ```
 source env/bin/activate
 gunicorn Capstone.wsgi -b 0:9002